rimhoho/data_analytics_labs/README.md

 # data_analytics_labs

+- 01_Descriptive Analysis : Contains pdf report, data files, and chart images of Descriptive Analysis.
-- DataSets : All datasets for lab are placed here.
+- DataSets : Contains all datasets for lab are placed here.
-- Hwang_R_documents : All lab working with R scripts and exprting images are placed here.
+- Hwang_R_documents : Contains all lab working with R scripts and exprting images are placed here.